 Our research is also related to studies on trust and finance.
 Trust broadly affects investment decisions and shapes financial contracts (e.g., Guiso et al. (2008), Guiso et al. (2004), Guiso et al. (2006), Guiso et al. (2013), Sapienza and Zingales (2012), Gennaioli et al. (2022), and Caporale and Kang (2020)).
-Recent work argues that trust plays a critical role in financial intermediation and is crucial for stock market participation; see Gennaioli et al. (2015), Dorn and Weber (2017), Gurun et al. (2018) and Kostovetsky (2016).
+Recent work argues that trust plays a critical role in financial intermediaries; see Gennaioli et al. (2015), Dorn and Weber (2017), Gurun et al. (2018) and Kostovetsky (2016).
 Our paper envisions the other side of the importance of trust in finance: Distrust induces the demand for cryptocurrencies.

 Our paper also contributes to the discussion of alternative monetary systems.
 Hayek (1978) argues that governments can defraud people and abuse their trust; thus, he advocates private bank money.
-The recent literature has focused on blockchains and discussed their potential applications to de-nationalized currency issuance (Harvey (2016), Budish (2018), Biais et al. (2019), Ferreira et al. (2022), Cong and He (2019), Cong et al. (2021), Abadi and Brunnermeier (2018), Easley et al. (2019), Sockin and Xiong (2020), Catalini and Gans (2020)), the role of cryptocurrency in the monetary system (Yermack (2015), Schilling and Uhlig (2019), Danielsson (2019)), and other forms of private money(You and Rogoff (2022)).6 Our findings show that distrust of the domestic government feeds the demand for de-nationalized money.
+The recent literature has discussed potential applications of blockchain to de-nationalized currency issuance (Harvey (2016), Budish (2018), Biais et al. (2019), Ferreira et al. (2022), Cong and He (2019), Cong et al. (2021), Abadi and Brunnermeier (2018), Easley et al. (2019), Sockin and Xiong (2023), Catalini and Gans (2020)), the role of cryptocurrency in the monetary system (Yermack (2015), Schilling and Uhlig (2019), Danielsson (2019)), and other forms of private money(You and Rogoff (2022)).9 Our findings show that distrust of the domestic government feeds the demand for de-nationalized money.

 Our paper is organized as follows.
-Section 2 describes the data sources and price deviations of cryptocurrency.
-Section 3 presents a series of event studies of major economic disasters, financial crises, and political scandals from 2015 to 2020 and quantifies their price impacts.
-Section 4 presents panel regressions of cryptocurrency price deviation on a timevarying institutional failure attention index constructed from Google Trends and explores heterogeneous responses in terms of cross-country trust level.
-Section 5 rules out alternative explanations, as our findings are not driven by local fiat currency depreciation, liquidity, or changes in capital controls.
-Section 6 concludes the paper.
+Section 2 describes cryptocurrency's data sources and price deviations.
+Section 3 presents a theoretical framework of crypto price deviations and distrust.
+Section 4 presents a series of event studies of major economic disasters, financial crises, and political scandals from 2015 to 2020 and quantifies their price impacts.
+Section 5 presents panel regressions of cryptocurrency price deviation on a time-varying institutional failure index constructed from Google Trends and explores heterogeneous responses regarding cross-country trust levels.
+Section 6 rules out alternative explanations, as our findings are not driven by local fiat currency depreciation, liquidity, or changes in capital controls.
+Section 7 concludes the paper.